mrahmansagar/2dProjection/readme.md

 <img align="left" width="40%" src="images/2dProjection.png" />

 Matlab built-in function _radon_ does the same thing.
 This is an raw implementation of radon transform without using any built-in functions.

+> ### Running the script "projectionsOf3dVolume.m" does the followings.
+> - loads the volume.mat file from the current directory. [section: Volume loading]
+> - (b) creates a folder "2dProjections" to store the 2d projections and corresponding angles. [section: Angles and Projections directory]
+> - saves the projections to the folder. [section: Projections]
+> - plots randomly selected 15 projections. [section: Plot Projections]

+If you need the example volume that I used here please write me an email.